IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 </Pressable>
 ```

+You can try both buttons and check that messages are printed in the console.

 # 2. Delete Modal and HTTP DELETE Request for removing Restaurants.
 We need to implement the delete action when the user press the corresponding button.